-The better we understand farmers and growers, the more likely we are to develop solutions for them that are relevant and meet their needs.
+The better we understand farmers and growers, the more likely we are to meet their needs and change behaviours.

-Farmstrong's launch in 2015 was underpinned by milestone research into the wellbeing of farmers.
-Since then we have also completed research into the wellbeing of Younger Farmers, Women in Farming, people working in Horticulture and Viticulture and the Link Between Diminished Wellbeing and Farmer Injury.
+Over the past four years, Farmstrong has completed milestone research into the wellbeing of Farmers, Younger Farmers, Women in Farming, people working in Horticulture and Viticulture and the Link Between Diminished Wellbeing and Farmer Injury.